-3. Next up: Toning took my clear finish and added 20% of the greystone stain to my finish and sprayed on one coat.
+3. Next up: Toning, I took my clear finish and added 20% of the greystone stain to my finish and sprayed on one coat.
 If you do not have a spray gun you can sponge brush this on.
 Just be sure to have some extender on hand for longer brushing periods.

 Toning: Toning is a transparent top coat.
 This is a mixture of a paint or stain to gradually achieve a color.
 Most finish manufactures suggest only 20% of a stain added to your finish (so be sure to check with your finish manufacture), or you could get a finish failure like fish eyes.

 Finishing Up (you are almost done)

-5. Toning and Top coat: Sprayed on one more coat of toner and one clear coat and she is all completed!
+5. Toning and Top coat: Sprayed on one more coat of toner and scuffed.
+Then one clear coat and she is all completed!
 (For easy dust removal use these dusting rags) You can still see all of the grain and it doesn’t look like honey orange anymore!!
 Your done the perfect grey stain!